matteoxpo/T06D09/README.md

 >Well done, human.
 Access to information has become much quicker and more convenient.
 >You can find your key in src/key9part2.c.
 See you in the following rooms.
 There's still a lot of work to be done!

 ***== Quest 5 received.
 Modify the src/key9part2.c program so it returns the result of addition and subtraction of two very large numbers that were passed to the program as input in the form of arrays.
 Maximum number length: 100 elements of type int.
+The integers you enter are decimal digits.
 If the subtrahend is higher than the minuend, "n/a" must be displayed instead of the difference.
 Stick to the decomposition, like in the previous quests.
 Using stdlib.h is not allowed.
 Passing an array to a function only by pointer.
 For errors, display "n/a". ==***

 | Input | Output |
 | ------ | ------ |